incountry/sdk-java/README.md

         }
 ```

 2. As an object implementing SecretKeyGenerator.
-SecretKeyGenerator's generate method should return SecretKeysData object or a valid JSON string, representing the following schema (or secrets_data object as we call it) (this JSON string will then be parsed as a SecretKeysData by SecretKeyAccessorImpl class) (code below needed - first - code with getAccessor method overload for SecretKeyGenerator, then with SecretKeysData object, then with JSON example)
+SecretKeyGenerator's generate method should return SecretKeysData object or a valid JSON string, representing the following schema (or secrets_data object as we call it)
    Both JSON string and SecretKeysData allow you to specify multiple keys/secrets which SDK will use for decryption based on the version of the key or secret used for encryption.
 Meanwhile SDK will encrypt only using key/secret that matches currentVersion provided in JSON or SecretKeysData.

 ```